Join us for the premiere of Contraflow!

 • Leondria McRae

-Leondria McRae is a dance artist currently based in Chicago, IL.
-She is originally from North Carolina where she received her B.F.A (choreography and performance) from the University of North Carolina at Greensboro (2022).
-After graduating she had the opportunity to freelance in North Carolina.
-Working with Caitlyn Schrader artistic director of liminality project.
+Leondria McRae is a dance artist newly based in Chicago, IL.
+She is originally from North Carolina, where she received her B.F.A (choreography and performance) from UNC Greensboro.
+After graduating, she had the opportunity to perform with Caitlyn Schrader, artistic director of liminality project.
 As well as presenting group work directed by kt williams.
-McRae has also attended dance intensives with Visceral, SANCTA, and Safety Release.
-She believes that being a mover is a clear path for cultivating community and human connection.
-She is thrilled to continue seeing what the Chicago dance community has to offer.
+She’s continued her training through attending Visceral, SANCTA, and Safety Release intensives.
+She is thrilled to continue cultivating community and human connection in Chicago.

 Photo by Tiffany Hale